 This is the final stage of a Data Science Process where the project is finally handed over to the client for their use.
 The client has to be walked through the application, its details, and its parameters.
 It may also include an exit report which contains all the technical aspects of the model and its evaluation parameters.
 The client needs to confirm the acceptance of the performance and accuracy achieved by the model.

 The most important point that has to be kept in mind is that the client or the customer might not have the technical knowledge of Data Science.
 Therefore, it is the duty of the team to provide them with all the details in a way and language which can be comprehended by the client easily.

 The Data Science Process varies from one organization to another but can be generalized in the 5 main stages that we discussed.
 There can be more stages in between these stages to account for more specific tasks like Data Cleaning and reporting.
 Overall, any Data Science project must take care of these 5 stages and make sure to adhere to them for all the projects.
 Following this process is a major step in ensuring the success of all Data Science projects.

-The structure of the Data Science Program designed to facilitate you in becoming a true talent in the field of Data Science, which makes it easier to bag the best employer in the market.
+The structure of the Data Science Courses designed to facilitate you in becoming a true talent in the field of Data Science, which makes it easier to bag the best employer in the market.
 Register today to begin your learning path journey with upGrad!

 What is the first step in the data science process?

 The very first step in the data science process is to define your goal.
 Before data collection, modelling, deployment, or any other step, you must set up the aim of your research.

 You should be thorough with the “3W’s” of your project- what, why, and how.
 “What are the expectations of your client?
 Why does your company value your research?
 And how are you going to proceed with your research?”